ch4n3l/ch4n3l.github.io/_posts/2017/2018-09-11-lazy-writeup.md

 So when we run backup, it will execute cat as root, which in turn will spawn us a shell.
 Though when a bash shell is spawned it strips the EUID, though SH doesn't.

-Which means we will be running the shell as root.

 More information:
 https://unix.stackexchange.com/questions/451048/from-which-version-does-bash-drop-privileges
 ~~~